anfego22/P6udacity/README.md

 # Summary
-The map represent the urban area of Bogota D.C Colombia.
-It maps the number of homicides in a especifc area of the city, in a given day and hour.
 The data consist of the number of homicides during 2010 to 2015 in Bogota D.C.
+I describe some tendencys in the period and show some observations of how homicides are distributed by weapon, time of the day and zone in Bogota D.C.

 # Design

-I wanted to have a visualization showing the map of Bogota D.C color by the number of homicides, in a given day and in a given hour.
-I wanted the viewer to know the regions and the hours were most of the homicides in the dataset occur.
+I show the map of Bogota D.C color by the number of homicides in a given day at a given hour.
+I wanted the viewer to knew the regions and the hours were most of the homicides in the dataset occur.

 When I first did it, it wasn't very clear what the visualization was about, so I added some text with a brief explanation of the dataset.
-The problem was that with the single coloplett map, I couldn't show a clear finding of the data to the viewer.
-I tried to make an animation, showing the days and hours when the city had more homicides, however the animation wasn't that good to remind the viewer which places and hours had more homicides in the sample.
+The problem was that with the single choroplett map the finding of the data weren't clear to the viewer.
+I tried to make an animation to overcome the proble, showing the days and hours when the city had more homicides, however the animation didn't accomplish the objective.

-Finally I did an animation showing how homicides were distributed across the day of the week and the hour.
-I also added a bar graph showing were and when most of the homicides occur in the sample.
+Since the animation wasn't good to show the findings, I added more text to the visualization and more graphs explaining the dataset.
+The idea behind those graph was to introduce the viewer with this interesting dataset and show the final choroplett map with the homicides in Bogota D.C

 # Feedback